Project-Ruin/ProjectCrimson/README.md

       justify-content: flex-end; /* Aligns the content to the right */
       align-items: center; /* Vertically centers the content */
       padding: 10px; /* Adds some padding around the content */
+      position: relative; /* Ensures header content is positioned correctly */
       width: 100%;
     }
     #menu {
-      position: absolute; /* Changed to absolute for top-right positioning */
+      position: absolute; /* Adjusted for top-right positioning */
-      right: 0; /* Aligns the menu to the right */
+      right: 10px; /* Aligns the menu to the right edge */
-      top: 0; /* Aligns the menu to the top */
+      top: 10px; /* Aligns the menu to the top edge */
-      margin: 10px; /* Adds some space from the top and right edges */
     }
     #menu button {
       background-color: transparent; /* Makes the button background transparent */